[Updated 18th June 2021]. Learn the common signs that show your breasts are still growing.

 Q: Do Breasts Hurt When They Grow?

 A: It’s not uncommon to notice pains in breasts when they are growing.
-The first thing you should know is that breast grows due to hormones like progesterone and estrogen.
+The first thing you should know is that the breast grows due to hormones like progesterone and estrogen.
 During puberty, there are higher levels of both hormones; this, in turn, stimulates the breast to grow.

 Let’s not forget that hormonal levels change during breastfeeding, menstrual cycle, pregnancy, and menopause (you know, the various stages of womanhood).
 And hormones typically cause changes in the fluid amount in the breasts.
 This change can make your breast feel painful or sensitive.